Olivia Newton-John Shares Rare Photo With Daughter Chloe Lattanzi Upon Her Return To Instagram

 “Like mother like daughter, the beauty definitely runs in the family, love to both of you,” another fan added.

-“Beautiful photo,” chimed in a third fan of the famous family.
+“Beautiful photo,” chimed in a third commenter.
 “The love of a daughter is so special and wonderful.”

-In her own post to Instagram, Chloe shared similar photos of her and her mom at Gaia and told fans she is happy to be back online after a year of growth and healing.
-She also teased some big projects coming up after the holidays.
+On her own Instagram page, Chloe shared similar photos of the mother-daughter duo that were also taken at Gaia.
+Chloe told fans that she is happy to be back online after a year of growth and healing.
+She also teased some big projects that she has coming up after the holidays.

-In another post, she is shown hugging her mom and noting how beautiful she is.
+In another post, Chloe is shown hugging her mom in a loving embrace.

 View this post on Instagram